Kosmokleaner/KosmoRay2/ReadMe.txt

 Code style (not yet fully executed):
 * no hungarian notation, todo: remove m_ ?
 * Camel case for functions/methods/member variables
 * No "." at end of comments that are not sentences
-*

 todo:
-* support multiple vertex buffer for ray tracing
 * raytrace scene object
 * shader class
 * with Mock enabled RenderDoc crashes